 Mexico City Policy

 First instituted by President Reagan in 1984 through executive order, the Mexico City Policy (the “Global Gag Rule”) required foreign non-governmental organizations (NGOs) to certify that they would not perform or promote abortion as a method of family planning using funds from any source as a condition for receiving U.S. funding.
 A highly debated issue, this policy was rescinded by President Clinton, reinstated by President Bush, rescinded by President Obama, and reinstated – in an expanded form – by President Trump in January 2017.
+The current Administration’s application of the policy extends to the vast majority of U.S. bilateral global health assistance, including funding for FP/RH, HIV under PEPFAR, maternal and child health, malaria, nutrition, and other programs; in past iterations, it applied to family planning assistance only.
+Under the current administration, the policy has been renamed “Protecting Life in Global Health Assistance.”
 See the KFF explainer on the Mexico City Policy.

 UNFPA & the Kemp-Kasten Amendment

 Although the U.S. government helped create the U.N.
-Population Fund (UNFPA) in 1969 and was a leading contributor for many years, there have been several years in which funding has been withheld due to executive branch determinations that UNFPA’s activities in China violated the Kemp-Kasten Amendment, which prohibits funding any organization or program, as determined by the President, that supports or participates in the management of a program of coercive abortion or involuntary sterilization.34 In January 2017, President Trump directed the U.S. Secretary of State to “take all necessary actions” to implement the Kemp-Kasten Amendment, and in March 2017, the Administration invoked the Kemp-Kasten Amendment in order to withhold FY 2017 funding for UNFPA.35 See the KFF explainer on UNFPA funding and the Kemp-Kasten Amendment.
+Population Fund (UNFPA) in 1969 and was a leading contributor for many years, there have been several years in which funding has been withheld due to executive branch determinations that UNFPA’s activities in China violated the Kemp-Kasten Amendment, which prohibits funding any organization or program, as determined by the President, that supports or participates in the management of a program of coercive abortion or involuntary sterilization.36 In January 2017, President Trump directed the U.S. Secretary of State to “take all necessary actions” to implement the Kemp-Kasten Amendment, and for two years now (FY 2017 and FY 2018), the Administration has withheld funding for UNFPA by citing the Kemp-Kasten Amendment.37 See the KFF explainer on UNFPA funding and the Kemp-Kasten Amendment.

 Voluntarism and Informed Choice